tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Commune With Nature

-**Casting Time/Duration**: 30 minutes**/**10 minutes
+**Casting Time/Duration:** 30 minutes**/**10 minutes

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: By communing with primal spirits of nature, you can learn a number of facts about your immediate environs (within 1 mile of you).
+**Effect:** By communing with primal spirits of nature, you can learn a number of facts about your immediate environs (within 1 mile of you).

-**Skill Check**: You can ask a number of questions, based on the result of your Nature skill check, about the terrain features, plants, minerals, bodies of water, creatures, and other aspects of your surroundings.
+**Skill Check:** You can ask a number of questions, based on the result of your Nature skill check, about the terrain features, plants, minerals, bodies of water, creatures, and other aspects of your surroundings.

 | Nature Skill Check Result | Number of Questions |
 | ------------------- | ------------------- |